DocNow/waybackprov/README.md

      47 https://archive.org/details/epa.gov5
     ...

 One thing to remember when interpreting this data is that collections can contain other collections.
-For example the edgi_monitor collection is a subcollection of focused_crawls.
+For example the *edgi_monitor* collection is a sub-collection of *focused_crawls*.

 If you use the `--collapse` option only the most specific collection will be reported for a given crawl.
 So if *coll1* is part of *coll2* which is part of